 Federal law provides for everyone to get a free copy of their credit report once a year from each of the three major credit reporting agencies: Equifax, Experian and TransUnion.
 These companies are required under federal law to provide a dispute process that consumers can use to get errors removed from their credit reports.
 (You can read more about how the dispute process works here.)
 If you uncover a lot of errors on your credit report or just don’t want to do through the dispute process, some consumers choose to hire a credit repair company to do the work for them.

-You can also keep an eye your credit and make sure errors aren’t actively being added by checking your free credit scores, updated monthly, on Credit.com.
+You can also keep an eye your credit and make sure errors aren’t actively being added by checking your free credit scores, updated every 14 days, on Credit.com.
 If you see a big drop in your credit score that doesn’t make sense, it may mean it’s time to take a closer look at your credit report.

 More on Credit Reports & Credit Scores: